Here you can read about 30 best teas for your health. Black tea, green tea, white tea and many more. Individual health benefits are mentioned too.

 Cinnamon Tea – There is a variety of benefits to cinnamon tea, not the least of which is the fact that it is incredibly simple to prepare.
 It’s excellent for weight loss, but it also improves the immune system’s ability to fight viruses.
 It can control blood sugar, and when blended with honey is even more effective.
 It calms the stomach when dealing with diarrhea or gas, and is also efficient are clearing the brain and focusing the thought process.

 Cardamom Tea – Cardamom Tea is a product of the white cardamom flowers from the plant, as well as the aromatic seeds.
 These plants generally grow throughout India and Guatemala, and the components of the plant are dried before being made into a tea.
 It has an aromatic and sweet flavor.
-It relieves stomach pain and indigestion, as well as reducing flatulence, and nausea.
+This is one of the best teas for stomach pain and indigestion, as well as reducing flatulence, and nausea.
 It also aids in the battle against coughs and other pulmonary disorders.
 It can also purge caffeine from the system.
 For menstruating women, it is ideal for refreshing the mind, and relieving symptoms of pain.

-Red Clover Tea – Red Clover Tea is made from the plants dried blossoms.
+Red Clover Tea – Among the best teas for sleep and stress.
+Red Clover Tea is made from the plants dried blossoms.
 It assists in relieving pain and bloating related to menopause.
 It’s also an effective stress reliever, and improves sleep.
 It can improve the memory, and strengthen the bones.
 It’s excellent for inflammation of the skin, and for relaxing the body.

 Rooibos Tea – Rooibos is one of the most popular teas in the world.
 It is packed with minerals, antioxidants, and vitamins.
 It has a distinct flavor, and helps reduce stress and insomnia.